 23. Autumn Leaf Bowls

-That’s because they’re faux leaves, which wou can pick up online or in your local craft store.
+This craft is made using faux leaves, which you can pick up online or in your local craft store.
 You’ll also need some mod podge, a foam brush and a balloon.
-(PS – some people have actually used real leaves – so if you’re feeling brave why not give it a go!)

 24. Colored Glass Mason Jars